johnrm174/model-railway-signalling/README.md

 * DCC Loco control - Now the DCC Signalling system can be used as a full Command Station:
     * Ideal for smaller layouts if you don't want the expense of a seperate DCC command station.
-    * Add your DCC locos to the Roster, defining DCC address and functions (up to 12 functions).
+    * Add your DCC locos to the Roster, defining DCC address and DCC functions.
     * Control your Locos via on-screen throttles (fully compatible with touchscreens).
     * Start the built-in WiThrottle server and control your locos from your smartphone.
     * Both Android (Engine Driver App) and iPhone (Withrottle App) are supported